BardezAnAvatar/BGEE-Thalantyr-Ex/mod-thalantyr-ex/readme.md

 This mod is a collection of items that I want to expand or enhance using the Thalantyr Item Upgrade Mod.

 ## Remarks
-I am using the `BZ` prefix for my items, as I have not seen it used or referenced prior.
+I am using the `BZ` prefix for my items.
+It is registered at Black Wyrm Lair: http://www.blackwyrmlair.net/prefixes/

 ## Change Log